1999–2000 SS Lazio season

-The 1999–2000 season was Società Sportiva Lazio's 100th season since the club's existence and their 12th consecutive in the top division of Italian football.
+The 1999–2000 season was Società Sportiva Lazio's 100th season since the club's existence and their 12th consecutive season in the top-flight of Italian football.
 In this season, Lazio won their second Scudetto of their history, and their third Coppa Italia, completing an historical double.

 In Europe, Lazio was knocked out at the quarter-finals of the UEFA Champions League by Valencia but won the 1999 UEFA Super Cup against Manchester United.